Jiuquan

-Jiuquan, formerly known as Suzhou, is a prefecture-level city in the northwesternmost part of Gansu Province in the People's Republic of China.
+Jiuquan, formerly known as Suzhou is a prefecture-level city in the northwesternmost part of Gansu Province in the People's Republic of China.
 It is more than 600 km wide from east to west, occupying 191342 km2, although its built-up area is mostly located in its Suzhou District.
-At the end of 2021, the province's resident population was 24.9002 million, a decrease of 110,000 compared with the end of the previous year, of which: male population was 12.6601 million, female population was 12.2401 million, and the population sex ratio was 103.43 (females were 100).

 Name

 The city was formerly known as Fulu, which became known as Suzhou (Suchow, Su-chow, &c.) after it became the seat of Su Prefecture under the Sui.
 As the seat of Jiuquan Commandery, it eventually became known by that name in turn.
-The name Jiuquan —"wine spring(s)" — derives from a legendary story of the young Han general Huo Qubing, who was said to have poured a vat of precious wine into a local creek to share its taste with his troops after a victory over the Xiongnu nomads.
+The name Jiuquan —" jiu (Chinese alcohol) spring(s)" — derives from a legendary story of the young Han general Huo Qubing, who was said to have poured a vat of precious alcohol into a local creek to share its taste with his troops after a victory over the Xiongnu nomads.

 History

-Fulu was founded in 111 BC as an outpost in the Hexi Corridor near the Jade Gate along the overland Silk Road.
+Fulu was founded in 111 BC as an outpost in the Hexi Corridor near the Yumen Pass along the overland Silk Road.
 Jiuquan was a Han prefecture and, under the Eastern Han, an active military garrison.
 Su Prefecture was established under the Sui and renamed Jiuquan Commandery under the Tang.
 In 624, Jiuquan County was established.
 In 763, it was occupied by Tibetan Empire.
 After the fall of the Tibetan Empire, it was controlled by the Ganzhou Uyghur Kingdom.
 In 1028, it was seized by Xixia.
 During the Yuan Dynasty, Suzhou Lu was established under Gansu Province.
 It sometimes served as the capital of the province of Gansu.
 Along with its role protecting trade along the Silk Road, Suzhou was the great center of the rhubarb trade.

 Under the Ming, Suzhou was the site where the Portuguese Jesuit missionary Bento de Góis was robbed and died in 1607 during the exploration that finally established that Cathay and China were a single country.
 Meng Qiaofang took it from Ding Guodong in 1649.
 The Hui under Ma Wenlu held it during the Dungan Revolt.
 It was completely destroyed by the time it was recovered by the Qing general Zuo Zongtang in 1873 but it was swiftly rebuilt.